dspringuel-va/blog-posts/solid-principles/README.md

 Every programmer knows how easy software can rot if it is not designed and maintained properly.
 Then, design smells begin to rise.
 Software can then have the following attributes:

 - *Rigid*: Software that is hard to change, even in simple ways.
 Also, rigidity cause cascade updates in other modules, due to poor dependency management.
-- *Fragile*: Software that when is updated, causes break and failure in other part of the software, sometimes that are unrelated.
+- *Fragile*: Software that when is updated, causes break and failure in other parts of the software, sometimes that are unrelated.
 - *Immobile*: Common parts that could be reused in other modules but are so anchored in their modules that the risk to refactor and extract them are too high.

 The SOLID principles are simple design principles that help prevent the precedent smells to happen in the first place.
 SOLID is an acronymn for the five principles: